samatawy/checks/README.md

 const output = check.result({
   raw: true,
   nested: true,
+  validated: 'partial',
   flattened: true,
   language: 'en'
 });

 console.log(output.raw);
 console.log(output.input);
+console.log(output.validated);
 console.log(output.errors);
 ```

 Use `result()` with no options when you want the current internal result state while building advanced flows.
 For application-facing output, prefer explicit result options.

+`validated` is a runtime filtered clone of the normalized input.
+It is useful for keeping only the parts of a payload that passed validation, but it does not infer a compile-time object type from the fluent rules.

 ## Public API